Orientalism 1830-1900

 In the same year, Choc de Cavaliers Arabes is a memory of a military celebration.
 The artist shows the moment of heightened energy when two riders stop their galloping horses after having fired the rifle shot required by the fantasia.
 The theme did not appeal to the Parisian jury : this piece was rejected by the Salon.
 Influenced directly by Géricault and Gros, Delacroix excelled in the representation of horses.

-This oil on canvas 80 x 100 cm was sold by Piasa on June 19, 1998 for FF 51M, equivalent to € 7.7M, including premium, from a lower estimate of FF 8M.
+This oil on canvas 80 x 100 cm was sold by Piasa on June 19, 1998 for FF 51M, later equivalent to € 7.7M, from a lower estimate of FF 8M.

 The rejection by the Salon did not discourage the artist : two autograph drawings were made in 1834 in reverse composition to prepare the lithographic edition.
-One of them, 18 x 25 cm, was sold for € 39K including premium by Artcurial on June 16, 2020.
+One of them, 18 x 25 cm, was sold for € 39K by Artcurial on June 16, 2020.

 In 1834 the oil on canvas Femmes d'Alger dans leur Appartement is the masterpiece of this new exoticism.
 It recreates the living room of a harem by featuring women from Paris dressed in Algiers fashion.
 The painting which indirectly addresses the taboo theme of prostitution is accepted at the Salon and immediately purchased by the Louvre.
 Picasso will compare this mixture of genres to his own Demoiselles d'Avignon.